Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Introduction

+\item We propose a unified OOD detection method in three steps based on our analysis.
+Firstly, we propose leveraging the KL divergence between the distribution of representations and prior for GAD.
+We also propose using fitted Gaussian to estimate the (lower bound of) KL divergence.
+Secondly, we decompose the KL divergence and leverage the last-scale KL divergence for OOD detection.
+Finally, we leverage the local pixel dependence of representations to improve our method further and support PAD. \item We conduct experiments to demonstrate the effectiveness and robustness of our method. \end{enumerate}

 The remaining part of this paper is organized as follows.
-Section \ref{sec:background} gives the background and proposes data manipulations to attack the SOTA methods.
-Section \ref{sec:theoretical_analysis} presents our theoretical analysis to answer Q1.
-Section \ref{sec:GADmethod} shows the details of our OOD detection method.
-Section \ref{sec:experiment} reports evaluation results.
-Section \ref{sec:discussion} discusses more details of our method.
-Section \ref{sec:related_work} discusses related work.
+Section \ref{sec:related_work} discusses the related work.
+Section \ref{sec:problem} discusses problem settings.
+Section \ref{sec:whynotexplain} presents our theoretical analysis to answer Q1.
+Section \ref{sec:GADmethod} elaborates on the details of our OOD detection method.
+Section \ref{sec:experiment} presents experimental results.
 Finally, Section \ref{sec:conclusion} concludes.
+More details of the methods, experimental results, discussion, and related work are presented in the supplementary material.